100% Confidential

 Project vs Recurring Mix

-Break-fix and project revenue is worth less than recurring managed services.
+Break-fix and project revenue is worth less than recurring managed Services.
 Converting clients to monthly contracts before sale increases your multiple significantly.

 Technology Debt